rexresearch

 that generates usable electric current and output torque.
 The

-between a plurality of field coil assemblies and a plurality of
+secured between a plurality of field coil assemblies and a

-magnets.
-During a rotation of the controller assembly between the
+plurality of magnets.
+During a rotation of the controller

-plurality of field coil assemblies and the plurality of magnets,
+assembly between the plurality of field coil assemblies and the

-cause and maintain forward rotational motion in the energy
+forward rotational motion in the energy producing magnetic

-rotational motion is maintained in the presence of sufficient
+maintained in the presence of sufficient counterforce, the

-counterforce, the magnetic converter outputs torque in addition to
+magnetic converter outputs torque in addition to the electric

 [0019] Referring to FIG. 1a, the converter (100) includes a

-plate (106) are connected and supported using a plurality of
+second plate (106) are connected and supported using a plurality

-housing brackets (108).
-Those skilled in the art will appreciate
+of housing brackets (108).
+Those skilled in the art will

-elements, alternatively, they may be formed as a single element
+shown as separate elements, alternatively, they may be formed as

-with at least first and second opposing surfaces.
+a single element with at least first and second opposing

-a plurality of field coil assemblies (110).
-Each of the plurality
+are a plurality of field coil assemblies (110).
+Each of the

 [0021] Positioned between the plurality of field coil assemblies